GioCities

 Fortunately this helped me get out ahead of it slightly, since it was now obvious what the dogpilers were doing and why.
 There’s also a small thread under there about how the accusations made against me don’t make any sense and seem to just be utterly baseless name-calling, as you’d expect.

 Apparently after I exposed her threat she deleted it (and maybe even parts of the server), but I can’t say for sure.
 I don’t know if she made the threat in a panic and immediately regretted it, or if she really did mean to be as malicious as possible but later realized there might be more blowback than she wanted.
 She hasn’t contacted me or said anything either way.
-If I hurt someone and regretted it, I would make some attempt to apologise.
+Me, if I hurt someone and regretted it, I would make some attempt to apologize.
 De-escalate, that’s the important thing.
 She didn’t do that.

 3:30 pm§